uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Software should prompt customers to make sure they have considered the following potential additional income sources (links to the APIs where the functionality has been provided, we will continue to release additional functionality and will update this document when relevant)

-* Any income from bank/building society interest (supported in live)
+* any income from bank/building society interest (supported in live)
-* Any income from dividends (supported in live)
+* any income from dividends (supported in live)
-*	Any gift aid contributions they have made (supported in live)
+*	any gift aid contributions they have made (supported in live)
-*	Any pension contributions
+*	any pension contributions
-*	Any pension income
+*	any pension income
-*	Capital Gains
+*	capital gains
-*	Income from employment
+*	income from employment
-*	Additional information (currently provided on the SA101)
+*	additional information (currently provided on the SA101)
-*	Any income from partnerships
+*	any income from partnerships
-*	Any income from trusts
+*	any income from trusts
-*	Any Foreign income
+*	any Foreign income

-Note: Any information currently provided via the existing Self Assessment process If a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.
+Note: Any information currently provided via the existing Self Assessment process if a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.

 ## Crystallisation

-The software will have to let HMRC know that the customer is ready to crystallise.
-To do this you must  call the Intent to crystallise endpoint.
+The software will have to let HMRC know that the customer is ready to crystallise, to do this you must call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint.
 This will start the crystallisation process in HMRC.
 It will trigger the business validation rules (which will become errors rather than warnings) and generate a final liability calculation.

 The intent to crystallise response includes a calculationId the same as the trigger calculation endpoint.
 Software will then have to retrieve the calculation using calculationId  to retrieve a tax calculation endpoint to get the calculation output.

 NEED TO ADD INFO HERE ABOUT THE TAX CALC FOR CRYSTALLISATION AS MENTIONED ABOVE IN TAX CALC SECTION

-The Calculation output provides a summary of each income source (for example self-employment, UK Property, UK bank and building society interest), plus a breakdown of allowances and reliefs applied, and a breakdown of the income tax and NIC payable.) broadly the equivalent of the current SA302.
+The Calculation ID output provides a summary of each income source (for example self-employment, UK Property, UK bank and building society interest), plus a breakdown of allowances and reliefs applied, and a breakdown of the income tax and NIC payable - broadly the equivalent of the current SA302.

-Once software has called the intent to crystallise endpoint, this will trigger a final liability calculation and software will receive a Calculation ID.
+Once software has called the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint, this will trigger a final liability calculation and software will receive a Calculation ID.

 The software must us the intent to crystallise calculationId to retrieve the final calculation and display that calculation to the customer.
 The customer must review this calculation  and confirm it is complete and correct by sending the declaration.

-If the customer thinks the calculation is incorrect as a result of data they have submitted, they can go back and change the information, by resubmitting the relevant update with the correct information. .
-Once they have done this the software will have to call the ‘intent to crystallise’ API again to generate a new final liability.
+If the customer thinks the calculation is incorrect as a result of data they have submitted, they can go back and change the information, by resubmitting the relevant update with the correct information.
+Once they have done this the software will have to call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint again to generate a new final liability.

 If the customer does not agree with the calculation based on rules HMRC have used, then they will still need to declare against this calculation and follow the existing process to challenge the calculation.
 If a software vendor identifies what they feel could be a technical issue with the Tax calculation API, they will need to contact the SDS Team immediately.